 Jews today commemorate these events by lighting candles for eight days, and many have the custom to eat oily foods as well, such as latkes or donuts.
 But some find it perplexing that the holiday seems to celebrate the miracle of the oil, more than the military victory.
 Others find it odd that Hanukkah has come to be the “Jewish Christmas,” or the “other” winter holiday.
 But Hanukkah is unique and unlike any other holiday.
 The videos above explore what was so miraculous about the holiday of Hanukkah.

-SHOSHANA BRODY, Producer
+SHOSHANA BRODY, Art Director

 DANIEL LOEWENSTEIN, Scholar

-BETH LESCH, Writer
+BETH LESCH, Head of Research

 You may have noticed that Hanukkah isn’t the only holiday that is celebrated in the winter.
 Many religions, even pagan ones, celebrate a “festival of light” during this time of year — and it sometimes seems that Hanukkah bears an uncomfortable resemblance to these other holidays.
-Rabbi Fohrman tackles this question head-on in the course “Reindeer And Latkes: Aren’t The Winter Holidays Suspiciously Similar?”, turning to the Talmud to understand Hanukkah’s origins.
+Rabbi Fohrman tackles this question head-on in the course “Aren’t These Winter Holidays Suspiciously Similar?”, turning to the Talmud to understand Hanukkah’s origins.
 Through that story, I walked away with a clear sense of what makes Hanukkah unique.
 But more than that, I appreciated the personal message that Rabbi Fohrman brings out in the course — one which is relevant for anyone who has ever questioned whether God is present in their darkest times.